OpenNebula/docs/source/advanced_administration/cloud_bursting/introh.rst

        3 kvm-1           -           0       0 / 100 (0%)     0K / 1.8G (0%) on
        4 us-east-1       ec2         0       0 / 500 (0%)     0K / 8.5G (0%) on

-On the other hand, the **transparency to end users** is offered through the hybrid template functionality: the same VM template in OpenNebula can describe the VM if it is deployed locally and also if it gets deployed in EC2, SoftLayer or Azure.
+On the other hand, the **transparency to end users** is offered through the hybrid template functionality: the same VM template in OpenNebula can describe the VM if it is deployed locally and also if it gets deployed in EC2, or Azure.
 So users just have to instantiate the template, and OpenNebula will transparently choose if that is executed locally or remotely.
 A simple template like the following is enough to launch Virtual Machines in EC2:

 .. code::